DamoM73/digital-solutions-text-v2/_sources/content/2_concepts/5-3_data_security.md

 - **Synchronous Replication**: Use synchronous replication to ensure that data is written to multiple locations simultaneously, reducing the risk of discrepancies.
 - **Automation Tools**: Use automated data synchronization tools and processes to reduce the risk of human error and ensure consistent data updates across systems.

 #### Hardware measures

 - **Disconnect Infected Devices**: If a device is suspected to be infected with malware, disconnect it from the network immediately to prevent the spread to other systems.
 - **RAID Configurations**: Use RAID (Redundant Array of Independent Disks) to create copies of data across multiple disks, so if one disk fails, data remains accessible.
-- **Predictive Maintenance**: Regularly inspect and maintain hardware to identify and address potential failures before they occur.
-Utilize monitoring tools to track hardware health and performance.
 - **High Availability**: Set up failover systems that automatically switch to a backup system in case of hardware failure, ensuring continuous data availability.
 - **Battery Backup**: Deploy UPS systems to provide immediate, short-term power during an outage, allowing time for safe shutdown or switching to backup generators.
 - **Long-term Power**: Install backup generators to supply power for extended periods during outages.
 Ensure they are regularly maintained and tested.
 - **Proactive Monitoring**: Implement environmental monitoring systems to detect and alert for power issues, temperature fluctuations, and other environmental factors that could lead to hardware failure.
 - **Scheduled Maintenance**: Perform regular network maintenance and updates to prevent failures due to outdated hardware or software.
 Ensure all network components are updated with the latest security patches.

 #### Networking measures